-The City maintains one individual governmental funds.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures and changes in fund balances for the general fund, which is considered to be a major fund.
+The City maintains two individual governmental funds.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures and changes in fund balances.
+The general fund, or main operating fund of the City is considered to be a major fund.

-The basic governmental fund financial statements can be found on pages 12 through 15 of this report.
+The basic governmental fund and individual component unit financial statements can be found on pages 12 through 15 of this report.

 Notes to the Basic Financial Statements.
 The notes provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
-The notes to the financial statements can be found on pages 17 through 23 of this report.
+The notes to the financial statements can be found on pages 16 through 23 of this report.

 Other Information.
 In addition to the basic financial statements and accompanying notes, this report also presents certain required supplementary information concerning the City of Iowa Colony's general fund budgetary comparisons.
-Required supplementary information can be found on pages 27 and 28 of this report.
+Required supplementary information can be found on pages 25 and 26 of this report.